rishflab/illuminate/README.md

-# Not Mechanical Engine
+# Illuminate
-Not Mechanical Engine is a game engine that features a real-time pathtracing renderer and an entity-component-system architecture for cache-optimised multithreaded game logic.
+Illuminate is a game engine that features a real-time pathtracing renderer and an entity-component-system architecture for cache-optimised multithreaded game logic.

 ## Hardware Support